 Laurie is a therapist in the Youth & Families Department.
 She provides individual and family therapy to children and adolescents, and also works with adult individual therapy clients.
-Laurie received her Master of Social work (MSW) degree from Loyola University Chicago where she specialized in Mental Health.
-Laurie has extensive experience with advocacy and case management among diverse populations in both the legal and social services fields.
-However, she is most passionate about assisting individuals in achieving more effective psychosocial functioning through therapy.
-During her final year of graduate school, Laurie was a Trauma Therapy Intern at Resilience (formerly known as Rape Victim Advocates) where she provided individual and group therapy to survivors of sexual violence.
+Currently, Laurie co-facilitates a biweekly Sibshops group consisting of youth in 1st through 7th grade.
+Laurie is a Licensed Social Worker with a Master of Social Work (MSW) degree from Loyola University Chicago.
 Laurie’s therapeutic approach is trauma-informed, client-centered, and strengths-based.
 Since early on, Laurie has had a particular interest in working with individuals who have experienced trauma.
-As a therapist, Laurie utilizes Acceptance and Commitment, Cognitive Behavioral, Psychoeducational, and Mindfulness-based therapeutic models to help alleviate clients’ trauma-related distress and improve their daily functioning.
+As a therapist, Laurie primarily utilizes Acceptance and Commitment, Cognitive Behavioral, Psycho-educational, and Mindfulness-based therapeutic models to help alleviate clients’ trauma-related distress and improve their daily functioning.
+However, she will draw from other therapeutic models in order to meet the individual needs and goals of the client.
+Laurie has extensive experience with: trauma and PTSD, anxiety, coping skills, depression, domestic violence, grief, life transitions, relationship issues, self-esteem, sexual abuse, stress, suicidal ideation, and women’s issues.
 Laurie is 40-hour certified in both domestic violence advocacy (2015) and sexual assault crisis intervention (2016) in the state of Illinois.